Open-Historical-Map-Labs/openhistoricaltiles/mbgl-control-timeslider/README.md

 * `setDate(year)` -- Set the slider to the given date and perform filtering.
 If the date is outside of the current range, the range will be extended

+* `yearForward(howmany=1)` -- A convenience function, to move the time slider forward by a number of years (if not given, default is 1).

+* `yearBack(howmany=1)` -- A convenience function, to move the time slider backward by a number of years (if not given, default is 1).

 * `getRange()` -- Get the currently visible date range in the UI.
 Returns a two-item array of dates, e.g. `[1850, 1950]`

 * `setRange([ year, year ])` -- Set the slider's new range.
 This will respect the `datelimit` limitations.
 If the new date range would not include the currently-selected date (`getDate()`) then the range will be extended to include the currently-selected date before it is applied, so the currently-selected date will still be within range.
 If you want to set the range to one which does not contain the currently-selected date, you should use `setDate()` first and then use `setRange()`.